Langdon Cheves: Retirement

 In 1823–1824, Cheves was asked to re-enter the political arena as a Democratic-Republican Party candidate for the office of U.S. President in time for the 1824 election; he turned this offer down.
 In 1828, he endorsed Andrew Jackson over his friend Henry Clay and John Quincy Adams.
-Jackson considered Cheves for Secretary of the Treasury, but he was passed over in favor of Samuel Ingham.
+Jackson considered Cheves for Secretary of the Treasury, but he was passed over in favor of Samuel D. Ingham.

 Nullification and secession

 During the nullification crisis of 1828–33, Cheves urged tariff reduction, as did most members of the South Carolina planter class.
 In contrast to many of his allies, however, Cheves spoke highly of regional union in opposition to "the metaphysics of nullification" as a distinctly South Carolinian issue.
 He framed the issue as "a great Southern question, in which South Carolina is not more interested than the rest of the Southern States" and therefore urged the formation of a convention of States to present a unified front of resistance and pressure Congress into tariff reduction.
 He also recalled the failure of Georgia in resistance to the Supreme Court decision Worcester v.
 Georgia.
 His compromise position was not popular with either the outright Nullifier or Unionist factions.
 Cheves decried both factions as divisive and the popular rancor over the issue a betrayal of representative constitutional democracy.

 Cheves stayed aloof from the intrastate conflict over the crisis until 1832, when he joined the Unionists after they adopted his call for a convention of Southern states and were successful in reducing the tariff, over the Nullifiers' objections.
 Cheves directly countered Calhoun, now Vice President of the United States, arguing that "[t]here is not a shadow of support for the doctrine of Constitutional Nullification... in the Constitution of the United States."
 He did nonetheless decline to directly join the Unionist campaign and refused election as a delegate from Sumter County to the Unionist state convention.

 In 1837, he opposed a recharter of the National Bank, arguing that excessive centralization threatened to snap the taut binds between the States: